 To author Philip K. Dick, Nixon was the incarnation of the Emperor of Rome; the author enshrined him as the character President Ferris F. Fremont, each initial letter in the name representing the number 6 (as in 6-6-6).

-Dick also believed that the entity VALIS that he was possibly channeling/being possessed by directed him to write a series of letters to various officials and media during the last days of the Watergate scandal regarding Nixon…and he believed that these were crucial in the defeat of the President.
+Dick also believed that VALIS—the “entity” he was possibly channeling/being possessed by—directed him to write a series of letters to various officials and media during the last days of the Watergate scandal regarding Nixon…and he believed that these were crucial in the defeat of the President:

 And in the series Futurama, Nixon’s head has been preserved in a jar, to again run for President in the distant future.
 The symbolism seems to be: there is some energy regarding Nixon that is literally eternal.

-February 1, 1968: Nixon announces his candidacy for the Republican presidential nomination.
+February 1, 1968: Richard Nixon announces his candidacy for the Republican presidential nomination.